yii1tech/di/README.md

 ### Dependency Injection for Application Components <span id="di-for-application-components"></span>

 This extension allows configuration of the Application (Service Locator) components via DI container.
-In order to make it work you need use one of application classes provided within this extension - feature will not function automatically on the standard ones.
+In order to make it work, you need to use one of application classes provided within this extension - feature will not function automatically on the standard ones.

 Following classes are provided: